Campus Student Services and Support

 - Orientation: Held the week before classes begin, orientation helps students with

 - Preparation for academic success: What is expected in the classroom?
-How can students best leverage resources within MEM/Pratt/Duke?
+How can students best leverage resources within all of Duke Engineering and Duke University?
 What skills are required for effective engagement with peers/teams/faculty?

 - Preparation for career success: What path can a student pursue?
 What skills/experiences/knowledge will realistically position them for their objectives?
 What alternatives approaches/opportunities exist?